Why United Outsource Partners, Inc.?

 No. The PEO client/business owner retains ownership of the company and control over its operations.
 As co-employers, the PEO and client will contractually share or allocate employer responsibilities and liabilities per a client service agreement (CSA).
 The PEO will generally only assume responsibilities associated with a “general” employer for purposes of administration of benefits and remittance of payroll and payroll taxes.
 The client will continue to have responsibility for worksite safety and compliance.
 The PEO will be responsible for remittance of payroll and employment taxes, may maintain employee records and may retain a limited or general right to hire and fire, as delineated in the CSA.
-Because the PEO also may be responsible for providing access to workers’ compensation coverage, many PEOs also focus on and provide assistance with safety and compliance.
+Because the PEO also may be responsible for providing access to workers’ compensation coverage, many PEOs also focus on and provide assistance.
 In general terms, the PEO will focus on employment-related issues, and the client will be responsible for the actual business operations.

 What is the difference between a PEO and an employee leasing company?

 PEOs do not supply labor to worksites.
 PEOs supply services and benefits to a business client and its existing workforce.
 PEOs enter into a co-employment arrangement typically involving all of the client’s existing worksite employees and sponsor benefit plans for the workers and provide human resources services to the client.
 In most cases, the PEO provides access to health insurance, retirement savings plans, and other critical employee benefits for the worksite employees of the business client.
 If a PEO relationship is terminated, the worksite employees’ co-employment arrangement with the PEO ceases, but they will continue as employees of the client.